Bank's Policy

 - conventional animal agriculture companies (including free range and organic production).
 We assess the harm to animals, the environment (including climate) and to people (antibiotic use) caused by conventional animal agriculture as unnecessary because lower-impact, balanced plant-based diets can sustain healthy human life.

-Comments on score: As Australian Ethical avoids animal agriculture and other sectos that use animals, this criteria does not apply.
+Comments on score: As Australian Ethical avoids animal agriculture and other sectors that use animals, this criterion does not apply.

 Assessed policy